m-ue-d/portal-radio/README.md

 The tricky part was the assembly, as i decided to use a button and a standard potentiometer paired with a MCP3008 ADC to read user input (Nowadays, i would just use a rotary encoder and have a way better product in the end).
 Also, i wanted the radio to:
-- Play the default upbeat still alive from the game
+- Play the default upbeat song "still alive" from the game
 - Be usable as a bluetooth speaker
 - be able to run without a power cable
 - be able to run the game portal itself (at least for a few minutes because of the heat thats produced)